 Declaration of interest

-The authors report no declarations of interest
+The authors report report no conflicts of interest.
+The authors alone are responsible for the content and writing of the paper.

 References

 Clair JA, Beatty JE, Maclean TL.
 Out of sight but not out of mind: Managing invisible social identities in the workplace.
 Academy of Management Review 2005;30:78-95.